The Media Equation and the Social Interface

 The book's media examples belong to the 1990s: television, desktop computers, early internet software, multimedia, and screen-based design.
 It does not account for platform advertising, smartphones, recommender systems, social media feeds, cloud identity, large language models, persistent memory, multimodal generation, or agentic tool use.

 Its confidence can also feel too sweeping.
 Not every user, context, medium, or culture responds to every cue in the same way.
 Later human-machine communication research is right to distinguish cue type, cue quality, individual difference, and context.
 The claim should not be flattened into "everyone treats every machine like a person."
 The better claim is that social response is cheap to trigger, widely distributed, and often underestimated by designers who imagine users as purely rational operators.
+The source discipline matters: the original experiments show cue-triggered social responses under particular conditions; they do not prove that every AI interface creates the same attachment or harm profile.

 There is also an ethical gap.
 Reeves and Nass were interested in design and evaluation, including how media could be made more effective.
 In the AI era, effectiveness is not automatically humane.
 Knowing how to evoke trust, comfort, intimacy, or deference creates duties.
 A design insight becomes a manipulation risk when it is attached to surveillance, subscription retention, automated persuasion, workplace discipline, or vulnerable users seeking care.
+The operational question is whether the interface returns users to agency, human support, contestation, and review, or whether it converts ordinary social reflexes into capture.

 The most useful lesson is to audit social cues before debating souls.